Re-Evaluating GermEval17 Using German Pre-Trained Language Models: Results

 \section{Results}

 For the re-evaluation, we used the latest data provided in \texttt{.xml}-format.
 Duplicates were not removed, in order to make our results as comparable as possible.
-We tokenized the documents and fixed single spelling mistakes in the labels\footnote{"positve" in \textbf{train} set was replaced with "positive", "~negative" in $\textbf{test}_{dia}$ was replaced with "negative".}.
-For Subtask~D, the BIO-tags were added based on the provided sequence positions, i.e. one entity corresponds to at least one token tag starting with \texttt{B-} for "Beginning" and continuing with \texttt{I-} for "Inner".
+We tokenized the documents and fixed single spelling mistakes in the labels\footnote{"positve" in \textbf{train} set was replaced with "positive",\\ " ~negative" in $\textbf{test}_{dia}$ set was replaced with "negative".}.
+For Subtask D, the BIO-tags were added based on the provided sequence positions, i.e. one entity corresponds to at least one token tag starting with \texttt{B-} for "Beginning" and continuing with \texttt{I-} for "Inner".
 If a token does not belong to any entity, the tag \texttt{O} for "Outer" is assigned.
 For instance, the sequence "fährt nicht" (engl. "does not run") consists of two tokens and would receive the entity \texttt{Zugfahrt:negative} and the token tags [\texttt{B-Zugfahrt:negative}, \texttt{I-Zugfahrt:negative}] if it refers to a DB train which is not running.

 The models were fine-tuned on one Tesla V100 PCIe 16GB GPU using Python 3.8.7.
 Moreover, the \texttt{transformers} module (version 4.0.1) and \texttt{torch} (version 1.7.1) were used\footnote{Source code is available on GitHub: \href{https://github.com/ac74/reevaluating_germeval2017}{https://github.com/ac74/reevaluating\_germeval2017}.
-The results are fully reproducible for Subtasks~A, B and C. For Subtask~D, the results should also be reproducible but for some reason they are not, and we could not yet fix the issue.
-However, the micro F1~scores only fluctuate between +/-0.01.}.
-The considered values for the hyperparameters for fine-tuning follow the recommendations of \citet{devlin2019bert}\footnote{Due to memory limitations, not every hyperparameter combination was applicable.}:
+The results are fully reproducible for Subtasks A, B and C. For Subtask D, reproducibility could not be ensured.
+The micro F1 scores fluctuate across different runs between +/-0.01 around the reported values.}.
+The considered values for the hyperparameters for fine-tuning follow the recommendations of \citet{devlin2019bert}:

 \begin{itemize} \item Batch size $\in \{16, 32\}$, \item Adam learning rate $\in \{\mbox{5e,3e,2e}\}-5$, \item \# epochs $\in \{2, 3, 4\}$. \end{itemize}